Administration & Server Software

 10 Xen 3.0 How To - Mandriva 2006 PowerPack

-INSTALLING XEN ON MANDRIVA LINUX 2006 XEN is a system allowing you to run multiple virtual machines on one host machine.
+XEN is a system allowing you to run multiple virtual machines on one host machine.
 XEN if fairly stable.
 If you are running XEN on a laptop the ACPI code in the XEN kernel is not as robust as the main Linux kernel, so it's possible to encounter ACPI related issues.
-XEN consists of a host system, and one or more guest systems.
-The guest systems reside on the host system.
-Your guest systems will typically reside on a separate partition, with their own swap.
-You can create this install either by doing a CD/DVD install or cloning the host system using tar or rsync.
-REQUIRED XEN PACKAGES There are 3 packages you need to install on either the host or guest system:- 1. xen (the package with the init scripts and command line utilities);

 - 2. kernel-xen0 (the hypervisor kernel for the system to provide services to the guest systems); and